|The Official TASA - Tahquamenon Area Snowmobile Association Website|

 Trail report updates are done daily.
 Please check for updates after 8a.m.

 For the extended weather report, go to your favorite weather reporting site, Our zip code is 49868

 SEE TRAIL REPORT PAGE.

-2013 Election results are, Betsy Costa President, Fuzzy Sieggreen Vice President, Betsy Costa Treasurer, Marie Nicholson Tresurer, Directors are Louie Nicholson, Charles Medelis, and Ben Freeman
+2014 Election results are, Larry Sieggreen President, Charles Medelis Vice President, Betsy Costa Treasurer, Marie Nicholson Tresurer, Directors are Louie Nicholson, James Parker and Wally Smith

 THE CLUB WANTS TO THANK EVERYONE WHO MADE GENEROUS DONATIONS IN OUR TRAIL BOXES IN NEWBERRY THIS SEASON.
 IT WAS A GREAT YEAR AND WE APPRECIATE THE SUPPORT.